 However, as time goes on, your body will adjust accordingly.
 It will start to conserve energy by using less energy in your down time.
 Because your body is not getting those extra calories, it thinks it must adapt to the new energy intake it is getting so that it does not starve.
 Meaning you burn a lot less calories throughout the day.

-Putting your body into a constant state of deprivation for more than 3-4 months can really damage your metabolism.
-Making it pretty much impossible to keep off weight at any calorie intake higher than what you were eating.
-This why it is absolutely essential to be changing your diet periodically.
+Putting your body into a constant state of deprivation for more than 3-4 months might negatively affect your metabolism.
+Making it difficult to keep off weight at any calorie intake higher than what you were eating.
+This why it is good to be changing your diet periodically.

 How to Utilize Diet Periodization